payu-india/CMS-Chatbot/docs/Collect Payments/explore-android-sdks/android-checkoutpro-sdk/flashpay-coupled-flow-android-integration.md

       </td>

       <td>
         `String` It contains the merchant ID and a unique customer identifier.
 In this example, the user credentials that you submitted with the var1 parameter using the save_user_cards API.
-The format of the value is
+The format of the value is merchant key:user ID

       </td>

       <td>
+        a:b
       </td>
     </tr>